-The Great Dane has much more energy than the English Mastiff, in that after the daily exercise or walks are done, the English Mastiff would happily lay about with his family and catch as many snoozes as he can.
+After the daily exercise or walks are done, the English Mastiff would happily lay about with his family and catch as many snoozes as he can.
 Despite pretending to be asleep, or trying to convince you he doesn’t need exercise, he does!
-He needs to get his heart pumping at least once a day in order to keep himself healthy and in tip top condition.
+He needs to get his heart pumping at least once a day in order to keep himself healthy and in tip-top condition.

 The Great Dane is much more playful and requires more mental stimulation.
-He needs attention throughout the day, and interactive games with his master are his favorite.
+He needs attention throughout the day, and interactive games are preferred.
 Frisbee and playing tug of war is a sure favorite to keep him occupied.
-If you do have to leave him to his own devices for a while then treat-filled puzzle toys are always a winner with this guy as he can be known to suffer with separation anxiety.
+If you do have to leave him to his own devices for a while, then treat-filled puzzle toys are always a winner with this guy as he can be known to suffer from separation anxiety.

 You should be cautious of over-exercising both the breeds up until the age of at least 18 months due to the fast rate at which their bodies grow, as this can damage their bone and joint growth.
 Ensure walks are kept short and jumping off from heights such as the bed or garden walls are kept to an absolute minimum, if at all.

 These guys are quite different in their trainability.
-The Great Dane is slightly over average when it comes to his intelligent, and I’m afraid to say that the English Mastiff’s intelligence is slightly under average.
-What this means is that the Great Dane is much easier to train that the English Mastiff and picks up commands quicker.
+The Great Dane is slightly over average when it comes to his intelligence, and I’m afraid to say that the English Mastiff’s intelligence is slightly under average.
+What this means is that the Great Dane is much easier to train than the English Mastiff and picks up commands quicker.

 Both of these pooches are quite healthy considering their size.
-On average, both of these pups can live to the age of 10; this is quite young in terms of canine lifespans so this is something that must be considered.
+On average, both of these pups can live to the age of 10.
+This is quite young in terms of canine lifespans so this is something to consider.

 As they are big dogs, they are both prone to Elbow and Hip Dysplasia, which is an abnormality in the joint formation which can eventually lead to crippling arthritis.
 Bone Cancer, also known as Osteosarcoma, is common in both breeds too.
 Lumps and lameness are the most prominent symptoms of this.

 They are both also susceptible to Gastric Torsion, which is where their stomach twists if they eat a meal immediately before or after exercise.
-Symptoms include a swollen belly, retching but not vomiting and other distress signs such as panting or restlessness.
-If your pooch displays any of these symptoms then you need to get him to the Vet immediately as it can be life-threatening.
+Symptoms include a swollen belly, retching but not vomiting, and other distress signs such as panting or restlessness.
+Your pooch needs to get to the vet as soon as possible if he displays any of these symptoms as they can be life-threatening.

-The Great Dane is also prone to Wobbler’s Syndrome, which is where the affected dog shakes from around the age of 1 ½ years and he is one of the few breeds to get this.
-Symptoms include odd walking, lack of coordination and lethargy.
-If you think your Great Dane is being more than just a bit clumsy, then the earlier you can get him seen by a Veterinarian the better his prognosis will be.
+The Great Dane is also prone to Wobbler’s Syndrome, which is where the affected dog shakes from around the age of 1 ½ year and he is one of the few breeds to get this.
+Symptoms include odd walking, lack of coordination, and lethargy.
+If you think your Great Dane is being more than just a bit clumsy, then the earlier you can get him seen by a veterinarian, the better his prognosis will be.

-Because both of these guys are big dogs that grow quickly so they need a top quality diet to ensure they are getting all the goodness that their body needs.
-Be warned though, the English Mastiff likes a treat or two and he can easily pile on the pounds, so you need to monitor the treats he gets otherwise he can become obese.
+Because both of these guys are big dogs that grow quickly, they need a top-quality diet to ensure they are getting all the nutrition their body needs.
+Be warned though, the English Mastiff likes a treat or two and he can easily pile on the pounds.
+You need to monitor the treats he gets otherwise he can become obese.

 The Great Dane and the English Mastiff are similar in their grooming needs, and they don’t require much more than your average pooch.
 They would benefit from being brushed two to three times a week to keep them looking healthy and to remove any dead hair.

-Another grooming related issue to be aware of, but one you can do absolutely nothing about, is the drool.
-Both of these breeds are dribble monsters, so if you don’t want a slobbery sidekick in your house then stay clear of these two guys (unfortunately, bibs will not work here!)
+Another grooming-related issue to be aware of, but one you can do absolutely nothing about is the drool.
+Both these breeds are dribble monsters, so if you don’t want a slobbery sidekick in your house then stay clear of these two guys (unfortunately, bibs will not work here!).

-If you are swaying towards the English Mastiff remember to consider his monthly food bills too, as you definitely won’t get away with putting this boy on food rations!
-Keep in mind that everything is more expensive than a mastiff, not just puppy costs!
-Mastiff sized dog beds and bigger dog toys are just two of the things that you’ll be spending more money on!
+If you are swaying toward the English Mastiff, remember to consider his monthly food bills, as you definitely won’t get away with putting this boy on food rations!
+Keep in mind that everything is more expensive with a Mastiff, not just puppy costs!
+Mastiff-sized dog beds and bigger dog toys are just two of the things that you’ll be spending more money on!

 There is no denying that both of these breeds are beautiful pups with beautiful personalities.
 If it’s a snuggle buddy you’re after, look no further than these two as they both love to hop on the sofa with their master.

-They are very different in appearance; the Great Dane being very tall and athletic and the Mastiff being wide and muscular.
+They are very different in appearance; the Great Dane is very tall and athletic and the Mastiff is wide and muscular.
 They are similar in that they love their family, they are sociable and great with children.
-The Mastiff makes for a better guard dog as he is more wary of strangers, but they will both protect their pack when needed to.
+The Mastiff makes for a better guard dog as he is warier of strangers, but they will both protect their pack when needed.